 Join the adventures of Chris and Martin Kratt as they encounter incredible wild animals, combining science education with fun and adventure, while traveling to animal habitats around the globe.
 Each adventure explores an age-appropriate science concept central to an animal’s life and showcases a never-before-seen wildlife moment.
 It’s all wrapped up in engaging stories of adventure, mystery, rescue, and the Kratt brothers’ brand of laugh-out-loud-comedy that kids love.

-WORDGIRL follows the everyday life and superhero adventures of WordGirl as she fights crime and enriches vocabulary usage.
-Disguised as mild-mannered fifth grader, Becky Botsford, WordGirl possesses superhero strength with the added benefit of a colossal vocabulary.
-She is joined in her adventures by a monkey sidekick named Captain Huggy Face.
+This series follows the adventures of mild-mannered fifth grader, Becky Bostford, secretly the superhero WordGirl, who possesses super strength with the added benefit of a colossal vocabulary.
+She is joined in her adventures by her monkey sidekick, Captain Huggy Face.